 What to Do and How Long to Stay on Santa Cruz

 First of all, I like to answer the question of how long you can stay on this island.
-It’s the main tourist destination, the reason that more excursions are offered and self-guided options exist.
-I recommend at least a week, but even during two weeks, you won’t get bored with the many offered boat tours.
+It’s the main tourist destination, the reason that more excursions are offered, and self-guided options exist.
+I recommend at least a week, but even for two weeks, you won’t get bored with the many provided boat tours.
 There is so much to explore on Santa Cruz that we couldn’t do all of it.
 Continue reading to get an idea of the many opportunities.

 Boat Tours and Highlights

 Tours are offered to three different islands for experienced snorkelers only; Daphne, Pinzon, and Santa Fe.
 Usually, the tours combine a visit on one of the islands plus 30-45 minutes of snorkeling.
 At these specific tours, you get the opportunity to snorkel longer at two different locations instead of a visit on land.
 However, bring a wetsuit even in the warmer season the water temp can be chilly due to the currents.

 Utterly a must although a long strenuous boat ride from the north of Santa Cruz.
 Bartolome is located in the east of Santiago.
 The picturesque Pinnacle Rock is an excellent place for snorkeling and diving, where you may spot Galapagos penguins, sharks, rays.
 The hike to the summit starts at the humanmade jetty up on a boardwalk and on wooden steps to protect the fragile moonscape.
 The view from the top is spectacular.

 Located southeast of Puerto Ayora.
 An awesome location to spot land iguanas as well as playful sea lions, stingrays, spotted eagle rays, white-tip reef sharks.